View the schedule of upcoming workshops and webinars, as well as participants' reviews and video-recordings of past workshops:

 4 April 2023

 Educational scholars are often trained to write academic articles but not to translate or leverage our research for a broader audience of policy makers and the general public.
 This webinar shares examples of policy briefs, position statements, and public testimonies that I have authored or coauthored (with CARE-ED, CReATE, EDJE, or NEPC), descriptions of different types of publications, tips on key elements and aspects of such writings, and resources.
 This webinar is open to the public and designed specifically for educational practitioners, leaders, scholars, and advocates.
-The audio recording of this webinar is available for a limited time.

 PREVIOUS WORKSHOP